Bloodrammer/surveygen_smd/README.md

 `surveygen.py` is a module that contains an SM parser fuction and a `Survey` class that renders it.
 If launched separately, `surveygen.py` asks for a filename, searches the file in the current directory and processes it, if it's found.

-`main.py` is a script that searches through `./input` directory and its subfolders and processes each `.txt` file that it findы.
+`main.py` is a script that searches through `./input` directory and its subfolders and processes each `.txt` file that it finds.
 The output results are then stored in `./output` directory with the same subfolder structure as in `./input`.

 ## Requirements